codeknight-dotcom/movieverse/README.md

 #  MovieVerse

 MovieVerse is a powerful, responsive, and modern ReactJS web application that allows users to explore movies, view detailed information, and manage their personal watchlist.
-It utilizes the TMDB (The Movie Database) API to fetch real-time movie data and trailers.
+It utilizes the TMDB (The Movie Database) API to fetch real-time movie data .

 ##  Features